fatih-tutar/ecomm-dashboard-react-js-and-laravel/README.md

 1 - Added Bootstrap to the project.
 The header menu has been prepared and routing has been done. \
 2 - User registration interface with ReactJS. \
 3 - Sign up API.
 A request was sent from the interface written with ReactJS to the backend written with Laravel.
+4 - The header menu is programmed according to the pages and protected routes are used for the internal pages.

 ## Available Scripts